-Calculate Focus of a Resolution
+Easy methods to Calculate Focus of a Resolution

 To calculate the focus of an answer, observe these steps:

-- Establish solute and solvent
+- Determine solute and solvent

 - Decide quantity of solute